Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ExportVectorTiles/README.md

 **NOTE:** Downloading tiles for offline use requires authentication with the web map's server.
 To use this sample, you will require an [ArcGIS Online](https://www.arcgis.com/) account.

 Vector tiles have high drawing performance and smaller file size compared to regular tiled layers due to consisting solely of points, lines, and polygons.
-However, in ArcGIS Runtime SDK they cannot be displayed in scenes.
 Visit [Layer types](https://developers.arcgis.com/qt/layers/layer-types/) on the ArcGIS Online Developer's portal to learn more.

 ## Tags